xenph/metrics/README.md

 Metrics
 =======

-Metrics is a simple metrics library for PHP, with reporters for both StatsD and ToTango.
+Metrics is a simple metrics library for PHP, with reporters for both StatsD, MixPanel and ToTango.

 Meters
 ------